Valon closes on $50M a16z-led Series A to grow mobile-first mortgage servicing platform – TechCrunch

 Millions of Americans stopped paying their mortgages in 2020 due to the economic strain of the coronavirus pandemic.
 This led to requests for forbearance (postponement of payments) and foreclosure moratoriums.

-“The pandemic highlighted the stress in the market and greatly accelerated the need for a new age mortgage servicer,” Wang said.
+“The pandemic highlighted the stress in the market and greatly accelerated the need for a new-age mortgage servicer,” Wang said.
 “Homeowners faced a great deal of financial stress and had difficulty getting the right option and assistance from existing servicers due to their antiquated technology and inability to process requests… In 2021 we will see forbearance and foreclosure leniency come to an end and this need will be even more acute.”

 Angela Strange, a general partner at Andreessen Horowitz who joined Valon’s board in mid-2020, says Valon has built a mobile-first mortgage servicer from the ground up.